Learning Opportunities & Professional Development

 Whether a baby arrives by birth or adoption, all families benefit from support as they adjust to the many ways a baby changes their lives.

-- your own copy of the Coping with Change manual
+- The Coping with Change manual

-Registration is required.
-Click here to register and for more information.
+Click here to register for Spring session.

 SHiFT – Sexual Health Facilitator Training

 We know the decisions people make about sexual health are influenced by many different factors.
 Women’s Health Clinic’s Sexual Health Facilitator Training (SHiFT) Program offers training and resources for service providers to create or enhance sexual health-related education to use with diverse program participants or clients.